toto-castaldi/programming-lang-references/README.md

 ## Lambdas

-(000) Write an implementation of the Comparator Interace using Lambda
+(000) JAVA8 : Write an implementation of the Comparator Interace using Lambda

 ## New Functional Interfaces

-(001) Print all elements of a List of Objects using Consumer Interface
+(001) JAVA8 : Print all elements of a List of Objects using Consumer Interface (002) JAVA8 : Writa an implementation of java.util.functio.Function that returns the uppercase version of a String.
+Write it with Lambda